Negative SEO: What It Is And How To Stay Safe?

 a.
 How can I tell if my website is being targeted for negative SEO?

-Sudden decreases in ranks, odd backlink profile changes, a rise in spamming traffic, unjustified Google penalties, and other questionable activities are all signs of poor SEO.
+Sudden decreases in rankings, unusual backlink profile changes, an increase in spamming traffic, unjustified Google penalties, and other questionable activities are all signs of poor SEO.

 b.
 Can negative SEO affect my website’s reputation?

-Yes, bad SEO may harm your website’s reputation by manipulating search engine rankings, distributing misinformation, or publishing bogus reviews.
+Yes, poor SEO can harm your website’s reputation by manipulating search engine rankings, disseminating misinformation, or publishing fake reviews.

 c.
 What should I do if my website is targeted by negative SEO?